 At first, the debt collector needs to specify that they’re trying to collect a debt, and any of the information gotten from you can be used to fulfill the purpose.
 Also, the collector needs to inform you of the collection agency as well as his or her name.

 A collector cannot contact you if you are at duty or at any odd or uncomfortable time, such as late nights or early mornings.

 Persecute or Defame

-Most of the times, a collection company or agent ought not to blame, curse or distress you.
+A collection company or agent ought not to blame, curse, or distress you.
 Precisely, they cannot terrorize or harm you or your reputation or property.
 They are also required not to use any of the abusive or obscene words.
 Harassment is not at all acceptable in any way.

 Misleading representations and unfair practices